35 Incredible Things to Do in Antigua Guatemala and Surroundings + Travel Tips

 Or you can just eat it without taking the class.
 That’s what I did.
 I took a chocolate class in Cuzco, Perù, though (in my defense).

 In both cases, it’s a great way to delve into the local culture and Guatemalan roots by learning how they make God’s favorite drink.
-Click on the map below to see where they both are located.
+Click on the map below to view their locations.

 9. Museo de Arte Colonial (ex colegio San Carlos)